 Beverley H. Johnson has provided training and technical assistance to over 300 hospitals, health systems, primary care practices, hospital associations, and federal, state, and provincial agencies.
 She has authored many publications on patient- and family-centered approaches to care, professional education, and research.
-For 12 years, Bev served on the Selection Committee for the AHA-McKesson Quest for Quality Prize.
-She was a member of the inaugural Advisory Board for the Center for Patient Partnership of the American College of Physicians.
-She is currently a member of the Board of Directors of the Patient-Centered Primary Care Collaborative.

 Bev, working as an individual or with interdisciplinary teams and patient and family advisors, has conducted organizational assessments, and assisted hospitals, health systems, and ambulatory programs with leadership development, changing the culture of an organization, facilitation of visioning retreats, and the integration of patient- and family-centered concepts in policies, programs, and practices, as well as in facility design, the education of health care professionals, and research and evaluation.
-She has helped hospitals change the concept of families as visitors, partner with patients and families to enhance quality and safety and reduce readmissions, and implement patient engagement strategies at all levels of the organization.
+She has helped hospitals change the concept of families as visitors, partner with patients and families to enhance quality and safety and reduce readmissions, and implement patient and family engagement strategies at all levels of the organization.

 Bev has extensive experience as a public speaker, providing keynote and plenary sessions, participating on panel discussions, and facilitating interactive workshops and other breakout sessions.